-Here's our roll call of where to get Brisbane's best pho.
+Here's our roll call of where to get Brisbane's best pho (in no particular order, because how could we choose one over the other?).

-On the Southside, Tan Thanh in Inala is a big favourite for authentic, well-priced pho.
+Considered the best in Bris by many aficionados, Tan Thanh in Inala is a big favourite for fragrant, home-style pho, served from 8 am seven days for the real-deal Vietnamese breakfast experience.
+Options include the classic rare beef, brisket, extra-fatty brisket, beef balls and tendons, or a combo of all of the above.
 The best bit?
-The fast service means that you can pop in and get a bowl of steaming hot beef or chicken noodle soup on the table in a matter of minutes.
+The fast service means that you can pop in and get a bowl of steaming noodle soup on the table in a matter of minutes.

 Van Vietnamese Restaurant